 We would strongly encourage our customers not to give out their personal details to anyone proclaiming to be from Countdown.

 Customers should be cautious about any email that offers free shopping at Countdown.

-If an email you received doesn't look like an email you'd usually receive from Countdown, doesn't come from a Countdown email address, or there is any mention of an international address, then this is likely a scam.
+If an email you received doesn't look like an email you'd usually receive from Countdown, doesn't come from a Countdown email address, has a .zip file attachment or there is any mention of an international address, then this is likely a scam.